Last updated on October 8, 2019 by Liza Hawkins

-It’s not difficult, given the fact that I still have several bags of frozen shredded zucchini stacked in 2-cup portions in my freezer.
+It’s not difficult, given the fact that I still have several bags of frozen shredded zucchini stacked in two-cup portions in my freezer.

 This past weekend I made another batch of zucchini mini muffins, but this time I skipped the cinnamon and nutmeg, and instead used dried cranberries and sliced almonds.
-And eggs.
+(And eggs this time.)

-If you’ve ever made a baked good with “stuff” in it (chocolate chips, nuts, etc.), and you’ve noticed that the “stuff” sinks to the bottom, I’ve got a simple fix for you!
+If you’ve ever made a baked good with “stuff” in it (e.g., chocolate chips, nuts, etc.), and you’ve noticed that the “stuff” sinks to the bottom, I’ve got a simple fix for you!

-My daughter likes to eat these mini muffins with a slathering of cream cheese, and I often pack 3 or 4 of them in her lunch in lieu of a traditional sandwich.
+My daughter likes to eat these mini muffins with a slathering of cream cheese, and I often pack three or four of them in her lunch, in lieu of a traditional sandwich.

 - 2 cups shredded zucchini